Cameron

 How to Pronounce Cameron

 Our model has identified 6 different pronunciations for the name Cameron.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 46.4% confident that Cameron is pronounced as KA-mer-uhn.
-The next most likely pronunciation is KA-mruhn, at 26.1% confidence.
+Our model is 46.4% confident that Cameron is pronounced as KA-mer-uhn, which has 3 syllables.
+The next most likely pronunciation is KA-mruhn, at 26.1% confidence, with 2 syllables.

 KAH-mer-uhn (3 syllables)